 HHRA is concerned that rising exposures to pesticides and other chemicals used in food production and processing may be increasing cancer risk.

 Cancer afflicts nearly one in three Americans and nearly all families.
-Cancer is an incredibly complex, diverse disease cluster that can attack almost all parts of the human body in dozens of different ways.
+Cancer is an incredibly complex, diverse disease that can attack almost all parts of the human body in dozens of different ways.

 Maintaining the supply of nutrients needed to feed early-stage cancerous cell growth requires a remarkable range of tricks, as does neutralizing — and surviving — each new effort by the immune system to shut down cancerous cell growths.

-Many things have to go wrong for aberrant cell growth to survive the best-efforts of our immune system to snuff it out or starve it.
+Many things have to go wrong for aberrant cell growth to survive the efforts of our immune system to snuff it out or starve it.
 For this reason, it is rare for just one thing to cause cancer, even in the case of widely known carcinogens like vinyl chloride and cigarette smoke.
 After all, we know that not everyone who smokes gets cancer, nor do all workers in plastic manufacturing plants get cancer from vinyl chloride.

 Pesticides and Cancer

 The three herbicides that account for almost all of the worrisome growth in herbicide use in the 13-state Heartland Study region have been classified by the International Agency for Research on Cancer as “probable” (glyphosate) or “possible” (2,4-D, dicamba) human carcinogens.
-This is why cancer is squarely on the HHRA and Heartland Study radar screen, and will remain so until science and regulation end routine human exposures to chemicals used to bring food to our tables.
+This is why cancer is on the HHRA and Heartland Study radar screen, and will remain so until science and regulation end routine human exposures to chemicals relied upon to bring food to our tables.